HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 Another classic, the Umbrella Plant (Schefflera) looks good in both traditional and modern design.
 It has a reasonably slender footprint and will grow taller yearly by two feet or more if given good light.

 Once they hit the roof, you can trim off the top to encourage side shoots to grow.
-Make sure you treat it right though, otherwise you'll lose the leaves lower down and up with more of an Umbrella Tree look.
+Make sure you treat it right though, otherwise you'll lose the leaves lower down and end up with more of an Umbrella Tree look.

 Enormous Umbrella Tree supported by a bamboo cane next to a vintage chair